Linux Essentials for Cybersecurity Pearson uCertify

 21

-• Configuring a Postfix Server
+- Configuring a Proxy Server

 22

-• Configuring and Administering an Apache Server
+- Configuring an FTP Server

 23